Tips for 2019 Holiday Budgeting

 - Set an agreed upon dollar amount for spending on gifts.

 With a little extra planning, holiday shopping for your friends and family can be budget friendly.
 You may have to make a few suggestions to your friends and family, in order for it work.
+Speak up about your concerns.
 You might be surprised about their reaction.
 They might have been waiting for the opportunity to slow down the gift giving.

 Are there any other holiday budgeting tips you find helpful?